Your One-Stop Shop for Community Well-being

 Concept History

-The Co-located business and resource hub continues to arise as a community need to better support Grand County, Colorado’s service organizations and businesses.
+A Centralized Business & Resource Hub continues to arise as a community need to better support Grand County’s service organizations and businesses.
 Community members impacted by social barriers (e.g. housing, transportation and income, etc.) have identified the need of a Resource Hub to make applying for and receiving social services more accessible and efficient for community members and service organizations.
-A Resource Hub is a priority strategy identified by stakeholders and impacted community members in our recent communitywide behavioral health strategic plan to significantly improve mental health individually and as a community.
+A Resource Hub is also a priority strategy identified by stakeholders and impacted community members in our recent communitywide behavioral health strategic plan to significantly improve mental health individually and as a community.

-Co-located or centralized buildings are evidence-based models proven to help improve access to services and resources, reduce organizational costs, and improve the local economy.
-We can and will model our centralized building after existing models!
+Centralized buildings are evidence-based models proven to help improve access to services and resources, reduce organizational costs, and improve the local economy.
+Our plan for a centralized building will be informed by existing, successful models.

 Resources listed below can help you understand centralized buildings’ research and models: